reneesaks/psback/README.md

 * Spring Boot 2.0.1.RELEASE - go [here](https://docs.spring.io/spring-boot/docs/2.0.1.RELEASE/reference/htmlsingle/) to learn more about Spring Boot.
 * JSON Web Token - go to https://jwt.io/ to decode your generated token and learn more.
 * H2 Database Engine in development environment - used for rapid prototyping and development, but not suitable for production at least in most cases.
 Go to http://www.h2database.com/ to learn more.
-* MySQL Database in production environment - MySQL is an open-source relational database management system.
+* MySQL Database in staging and production environment - MySQL is an open-source relational database management system.
 Go to https://www.mysql.com/ to learn more.
 * Flyway - database version control.
 Go to https://flywaydb.org/ for more information.
 * Swagger 2.0 - used for API documentation.
 Go to https://swagger.io/ to learn more.